The Environmental and Social of ESG and human rights in Supply Chains

 Strategic Consultant & Operations Specialist, Cornwall

-With 10+ years focused on international business development.
-Improving operational efficiency and resilience.
+15+ years in global business operations, human relations, and work with social impact organisations for operational efficiency and resilience.
 Extensive experience in building systems, strategy and logistics, with focus on social enterprise and CSR.
-CIPD level 7.

 Our Experience to Help You